jianyangma/bakuso_go/README.md

 ## Next Features

 - Mint and Host NFTs on Astar Network (coming soon feature)
-- Integrate with Google Maps to identify places of interests and distance travled
+- Integrate with Google Maps to identify places of interests and distance traveled
 - Deploy smart contracts for recording player's points and leaderboard information
 - Add car stats and sticker bonus
 - Trading system with friends